mpaulweeks/CodingForCreatives-2017-July/lectures/week3/README.md

     - Hex and how it relates to CSS
   - CPU vs RAM vs Disk
 - Fixed and Absolute positioning
-- Introduction to JS

 ## Workshop

 - Multiple pages with fixed banner
-- Introduction to JS
-  - Number operations
-  - String operations
-  - Conditionals (`if`/`else`)
-  - Use keyboard to move div?